 But it's what happens to get him to that point, and what he does afterwards, that make the story unforgettable.

 It is done in a sequence of vivid experiences, with dreamlike transitions.
-Names of people, places, institutions, even numbers crop up repeatedly echoing each other in varied contexts, so that for instance Grayfell can refer to a summer residence or to a planet, and you don't know which is real and which is the dream-reflection of the other.
+Names of people, places, institutions, even numbers crop up repeatedly echoing each other in varied contexts, so that for instance the name "Grayfell" can refer to a summer residence or to a planet, and you don't know which is a dream-reflection of the other.

-The storytelling is achieved the only way it could be successfully done - with a hard, Raymond Chandler-like style which grounds the fantastic, anchoring each scene in tangible realism.
+The storytelling is achieved the only way it could be successfully done - with a style that grounds the fantastic, anchoring each scene in tangible realism.

 "Fun's over," I said.
 "Back, all of you."
 I jerked a thumb at the connecting door.
 "Through there."